 The Geography Department contributes greatly to enrichment and the co-curricular provision of the school including the Eco-Schools Club and a variety of fieldwork opportunities.

-The Eco-Schools Club takes responsibility for all the recycling, reusing of materials and efforts to reduce wastage at St Augustine’s Priory.
-It successfully coordinates a ‘No Paper’ day, a ‘No Electricity’ day and a ‘Walk to School’ week each year, as well as activities during Laudati Si week.
+The Eco-Schools Club takes responsibility for all of the recycling, reusing of materials and efforts to reduce wastage at St Augustine’s Priory.
+It successfully coordinates a ‘No Paper’ day, a ‘No Electricity’ day and a ‘Walk to School’ week each year, as well as other activities week during Laudato Si’ week.

 Another way in which Geography contributes to enrichment and co-curricular provision is via field trips.
 There are many London based field trips to the Docklands, the River Brent and Hampstead Heath.
 Field trips to slightly further locations such as the River Chess, Brighton and Aberystwyth and, of course, the field trip to Iceland which does not fail to inspire the young minds at St Augustine’s Priory.
 Recently, Ms Keep has been given the responsibility of coordinating all trips for the school and Geography has taken the lead in this.
 Watch this space for more news about forthcoming trips.